fredyns/yii2-wiki/Core-framework-code-style.md

 The following code style is used for Yii 2.x core and official extensions development.
 If you want to pull-request code into the core, consider using it.
 We aren't forcing you to use this code style for your application.
 Feel free to choose what suits you better.

+You can get a config for CodeSniffer here: https://github.com/yiisoft/yii2-coding-standards

 1. Overview
 -----------